CodeMaster1101/soap-client-service-demo/README.md

-## Java based SOAP service - QUIZ with an eligible Client service
+## Soap service with an eligible client service